Jmpmen/ticketing-system/README.md

 Passport allows developers to facilitate the login process.
 It is flexible, and easy to integrate into your ExpressJS code.

-This project alsp helped me have a deeper understanding of CRUD and database management.
+This project also helped me have a deeper understanding of CRUD and database management.